lfex/lric/README.md

 >
 ```

-Let's start up a link to the Riak server and define some variables:
+Then let's connect to the Riak server and define some variables:

 ```cl
 > (set `#(ok ,pid) (lric:start-link "127.0.0.1" 8087))